 The first step to take is to see if the air filter in the HVAC system is clogged up and needs to be changed.
 This is a common cause of air conditioners losing cooling capacity.
 If this isn’t the problem, call for professional AC repair in Van Nuys, CA. Technicians can find out what needs to be fixed.
 They may even find out the air conditioner was sized wrong when it was put in.
 An undersized AC won’t even be able to hit the 20°F lower target!

 Let Kilowatt Heating, Air Conditioning and Electrical handle your home cooling needs.
-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!